Access our most recent webinar: 'Inheritance Tax & Estate Planning for Portfolio Landlords'. Watch on demand here!

 What Documents Do Self-Employed Buyers Need?

-This depends on how your business is set up, so whether you're a sole trader, Limited Company director, contractor, or in a partnership.
-As a general rule, lenders will ask for:
+The documents you’ll need depend on whether you're a sole trader, Limited Company director, contractor, or in a partnership.
+As a general rule, lenders ask for:

 It's important to note that this list isn't exhaustive.
 Our brokers are happy to help you collate your documents before submitting your application to save you time and money.